amdc516/Data-Analysis-ML-Challenge/README.md

 # Data-Analysis-ML-Challenge
-This is the first challenge I've attempted to complete.
+This is the first challenge I've attempted to complete that includes ML.
 The dataset used consists of data per session from Google's Merchandise Store.

 Summary:
 This challenge is presented in two parts.
 In the first one I created five different charts/graphs to help analyze the data.
 In the second part I used a logistic regression model to help predict whether a user will buy an item or not.